mmistakes/minimal-mistakes/_drafts/fs2.md

 val repeatedJLActorsList: List[Actor] = infiniteJlActors.take(12).toList
 ```

-The `repeat` method does exactly what its name suggests, it repeats the stream infinitely.
-Since we cannot put an infinite stream into a list, we take the first _n_ elements of the stream and convert them into a list as we've done before.
+The `repeat` method does what its name suggests; it repeats the stream infinitely.
+Since we cannot put an infinite stream into a list, we take the stream's first _n_ elements and convert them into a list as we've done before.

-However, the most of the time, the `Pure` effect is not sufficient to pull new elements from a stream.
+However, the `Pure` effect is not sufficient to pull new elements from a stream most of the time.
 In detail, the operation can fail, or it must interact with some external resource or with some code performing _side effects_.
-In this case, we need to use some effect library, such as Cats-effect, and it's effect type called `IO[A]`.
+In this case, we need to use some effect library, such as Cats-effect, and its effect type, called `IO[A]`.

-This is the "functional" and "effectful" part of the library.
-As we will see in a moment, all the streams' definitions are referentially transparent and remains pure, since no side effects are performed.
+The above are the "functional" and "effectful" parts.
+As we will see in a moment, all the streams' definitions are referentially transparent and remain pure since no side effects are performed.

-Starting from the stream we already defined, we can create a new effectful stream mapping the `Pure` effect in a `IO` effect using the `covary[F]` method:
+Starting from the stream we already defined, we can create a new effectful stream mapping the `Pure` effect in an `IO` effect using the `covary[F]` method:

 ```scala
 val liftedJlActors: Stream[IO, Actor] = jlActors.covary[IO]